howardyoo/o11y-demo/README.md

 - Vendored SaaS (honestly, could be some other internal team with an API)

 - Insight not possible, or very limited

+# Questions

+## ENRICHMENT

+- how do we enrich services we own ??
+  - e.g. java app

+- how do we enrich services we do NOT own, but have access to underlying APIs ??
+  - e.g. RDS

+- how do we enrich services we do NOT own AND have a limited API ??
+  - e.g. imperva WAF

+## SERVER MONITORING

+- is this a tool that would be a replacement for traditional server monitoring ??
+  - e.g. nagios // USE stats

+- IF so, how would that be done ??

+## ALERTING

+- is there alerting ??

+- how is alerting managed ??

+- what delivery options are there ??
+  - e.g. email, slack, SMS

+## REPORTING

+- personal dashboards ??

+- shareable, community dashboards ??

+- shareable, team only dashboards ??

+- CRON report generation and delivery options
+  - e.g. send PDF, via email, once a week to XYZ ??

+## RBAC

+- is there SSO capabilities ??

+- what controls does one have over access to the various components ??

+- how are keys created/issued/expired ??

+## INFO

+- 300+ mil events ingested everyday

+- 230+ mil PROD events ingested everyday